 - File form NR 303 (NR 303 – Declaration of Eligibility for Benefits under a tax treaty for a hybrid entity).

-b) If a LLC has filed an election to be taxed as a Corporation with IRS?
+b) If an LLC has filed an election to be taxed as a Corporation with IRS?

-Limited Liability Companies (LLCs) in US can check the box to elect to be taxed as a corporation in United States.
+Limited Liability Companies (LLCs) in the US can check the box to elect to be taxed as a corporation in the United States.

-- It is not considered as a US resident.
+- It is not considered a US resident.

 - It is not eligible to reduced tax rates on its Canadian-source income

-- It must provide documentation from the Internal Revenue Service in US.
+- It must provide documentation from the Internal Revenue Service in the US.

 - Attach Schedule 20 which is Additional Tax on Non-Resident Corporations

 Determine Part I and Part XIV taxes on Canadian-source income.
-Part XIV tax is branch tax.
+Part XIV tax is a branch tax.